ryo-ohki-code/the-ultimate-matrix-rain/README.md

 In the depths of the Matrix, the Architect sits beyond the simulation, surrounded by flickering screens, the Architect oversees the perfect creation.

 On another side in reality, Tank is watching the code flowning, but something's wrong, it's too chaotic, too unreadable.
-He's been asking for a better version, one where the characters are clear, where the symbols are decipherable, where the data flows in perfect harmony.
+He's been asking for a better version to the Rebels Operator Division for a long time, one where the characters are clear, where the symbols are decipherable, where the data flows in perfect harmony.

 So we had an idea.
 We've decrypted the Architect's secret: the Matrix isn't meant to be read in cerebral pain, it's meant to be experienced like art.
 So we've created **The Ultimate Matrix Rain**, a 2.5D WebGL masterpiece that lets you *see* the code, *feel* the glitch, and *understand* the chaos.